 This affidavit is a contract between a sponsor and the U.S. Government.
-Completing and signing Form I-864 makes you the sponsor.
+Executing Form I-864 makes you the sponsor.
 You must show on this affidavit that you have enough income and/or assets to maintain the intending immigrants and the rest of your household at 125 percent of the Federal Poverty Guidelines.
 By signing Form I-864, you are agreeing to use your resources to support the intending immigrants named in this affidavit, if it becomes necessary.

-The submission of this affidavit may make the sponsored immigrant ineligible for certain Federal, state, or local means-tested public benefits, because an agency that provides means-tested public benefits will consider your resources and assets as available to the sponsored immigrant when determining his or her eligibility for the program.
+Executing this affidavit may make the sponsored immigrant ineligible for certain means-tested public benefits, because an agency that provides means-tested public benefits will consider your resources and assets as available to the sponsored immigrant when determining his or her eligibility for the program.

-If the immigrant sponsored in this affidavit does receive one of the designated Federal, state or local means-tested public benefits, the agency providing the benefit may request that you repay the cost of those benefits.
-That agency can sue you if the cost of the benefits provided is not repaid.
+If the immigrant sponsored in this affidavit does receive a means-tested public benefit while the obligations of this affidavit are in effect, the agency providing the benefit may request that you repay the cost of the benefit.
+That agency can sue you if the cost of the benefit provided is not repaid.

-Not all benefits are considered as means-tested public benefits.
-See Form I-864P, Poverty Guidelines, for more information on which benefits are covered by this definition, or the contract in Part 8.
+Not all benefits are considered are means-tested public benefits.
+See Form I-864P, Poverty Guidelines, for more information on which benefits are covered by this definition, or the contract in Part 9.
 Sponsor's Contract, Statement, Contact Information, Declaration, Certification, and Signature of Form I-864 for a list of benefits explicitly not considered means-tested public benefits.